 A study of the theory and computer implementation of numerical methods.
 Topics include error analysis, zeros of polynomials, numerical differentiation and integration, and systems of linear equations.
+Prerequisite: MATH 220 with a minimum grade of D.

 MATH 410.
 Geometry.
 3 Hours.